Romulo-Moraes/Assembly-Toolkit/README.md

 </a>

 ## Arithmetic
-In the Arithmetic section we discuss about... guess what... arithmetic.
-This section explains how to do the basic arithmetic operations in Low-level programming, such thing that is very important for nowadays computers for many reasons.
+The primary function of a computer is to perform calculations.
+This section will cover the basics of arithmetic operations in low-level programming, including addition, multiplication, division, and subtraction.

 <br/>